Syed Misbahuddin Hussain

-Syed Misbahuddin Hussain was a Member of the 2nd National Assembly of Pakistan as a representative of East Pakistan.
+Syed Misbahuddin Hussain was a Pakistani politician who was a member of the 2nd National Assembly of Pakistan as a representative of East Pakistan.
+He served as the Federal Minister of Communications from 18 October 1957 to 16 December 1957 during Suhrawardy government.

+Early life and family

+Hossain was born into a Bengali zamindar family of Muslim Syeds in the village of Austagram in Jawanshahi pargana, Mymensingh district, Bengal Presidency (now in Kishoreganj District, Bangladesh).
+His cousin Syed Muazzemuddin Hossain was the minister of education before independence, and his grandnephew is Sir Fazle Hasan Abed KCMG.

 Career

 Hussain was a Member of the 2nd National Assembly of Pakistan.
 He spoke in the assembly against the lack of representation of Bengalis in the Armed forces of Pakistan.
 He believed it was a "short sighted policy" that would bring "ruin" to Pakistan.